5 Unhealthy Foods to Avoid After Working Out

 - Keep in mind that your body needs 9 grams of energy to digest 1 gram of fat.

-- In addition, this type of food is responsible for slowing down your metabolism that physical exercise works so hard to speed up.
+- In addition, this type of food is responsible for slowing down your metabolism.

 4. Tree Nuts